 Weather, Airfare, and Lodgings

 The first step in planning any trip is figuring out where and when you want to go.
 I always start by researching average weather and temperatures for my destination, so I can gauge the best time to visit.
 This is all subjective of course, but I’m going to be doing a lot of walking around outside, so I don’t want to sweat it out or freeze if I don’t have to.
-Of course, we take into account when we are able to get vacation time, child care, limited-time only attractions, etc. Maybe we are limited in when we can go, I still check the weather so I know what sort of clothes to pack, if I need an umbrella, or a winter coat, etc.
+Of course, we take into account when we are able to get vacation time, child care, limited-time-only attractions, etc. Maybe we are limited in when we can go, I still check the weather so I know what sort of clothes to pack, if I need an umbrella, or a winter coat, etc.

 At the same time, I was also looking into where we were going to stay.
 I looked at hotels, bed and breakfasts, inns, and rental services like Airbnb and HomeAway.
 When I start looking for lodging, I try to consider location relative to safety, public transit, and what attractions and restaurants are nearby.
 In the end, we found a great little studio on the lower level of a building near Victoria Station.
 This worked out great for us.
-We had a helpful host, who was happy to answer any questions and give us recommendations, and it was nice to have a home-base near Victoria Station, which is a hub for trains and the Tube.
+We had a helpful host, who was happy to answer any questions and give us recommendations, and it was nice to have a home base near Victoria Station, which is a hub for trains and the Tube.
 On top of that, it was so much more affordable than staying in a hotel room for the duration, plus way more space!
 Side note: if you do stay in a hotel, be sure you don’t need to bring any personal items you might otherwise leave at home, like washcloths.
 Hotels outside the US don’t always provide some of these things.

 The neighborhood didn’t have much tourist traffic, so it was relatively quiet and near restaurants that catered more to locals, giving us the feel of really living the London life.
 Since Victoria Station was a quick 5 minute walk away, and the Tube services so many of the attractions we wanted to see, getting around was super easy and convenient.
-In addition to the convenience of public transit, we also liked that the studio had a small kitchenette, fully stocked with plates and cutlery etc. We were able to save money by eating out less, instead grabbing some snacks and quick breakfast foods at the nearby grocery store, or reheating leftovers from dinner the night before.
+In addition to the convenience of public transit, we also liked that the studio had a small kitchenette, fully stocked with plates and cutlery etc. We were able to save money by eating out less and, instead, grabbing some snacks and quick breakfast foods at the nearby grocery store, or reheating leftovers from dinner the night before.

 Researching What To See And Do